mcr/ipsecme-ikev2-sa-ts-payloads/draft-kampati-ipsecme-ikev2-sa-ts-payloads-opt.md

 * Notify Message Type (2 octets) - MUST be set to the value [TBD1].

 This Notify Message type contains no data.

+The Critical bit MUST be 0.
+A non-zero value MUST be ignored.

 ## OPTIMIZED_REKEY Notify